Legal Header

 • taxes

-• a 10 per cent nominal rate of return
+• a 10% nominal rate of return

 The AER defines a supply cost as the minimum constant dollar price needed to recover all capital costs, operating costs, royalties, taxes, and earn a specified return on investment.
 The supply cost calculation determines a dollar value required per unit of production.